I want to start my own YouTube channel. Do you have any tips?

 I receive many questions about my use of Carburettor heat because there are various schools of thought about it, and because my videos are watched worldwide, different climates require different processes.

-One question I commonly receive from US viewers is: Why do you use carb heat all the time, I only use it when carb ice is suspected, per the POH?
+One question I commonly receive from US viewers is: Why do you use carb heat during descent, or check it during the cruise.
+These people often cite the POH which says to only use carb heat when carb ice is suspected, per the POH.

 To that question I refer to the UK’s aviation regulator (the CAA) who, because of our climate, and the prevalence of carb-ice accidents/incidents, advocate much more frequent and routine use of carb heat.
 Google ‘CAA safety sense leaflet 14 carburettor icing’ to find the advice.